How to Run a Successful Tag up Meeting

 Let’s expand on that last point a little.
 If you’re working with a team that cares about data – regardless of if you’re more data informed or data driven – you’ll want to make sure you come correct to your tag up meetings.
 That means presenting everything you need, and showing it in the most efficient possible way.

-Visor’s Gantt View
+Visor’s Gantt View:

 If you meeting is more focused on a hand off of a set of items from one person or team to another, a Kanban board might be a more effective way to present that information, because you’ll be able to clearly see what stage each item is currently in, and where you can expect it to move next, so stakeholders will always be obvious.

-Visor’s Kanban View
+Visor’s Kanban View:

 Visualizations help information stick in a powerful way, and tend to be much more intuitive than simply listing things out or saying them aloud.
-Even if it’s just a high-level overview with a clear count on the page, it’s way better than trying to lead a tag up meeting empty handed.
+Even if it’s just a high-level dashboard with a clear count on the page, it’s way better than trying to lead a tag up meeting empty handed.

 Visor’s Dashboard View